Microsheaves from Hitchin fibers via Floer theory: Discussion

 \section{Discussion}

 Let us comment on a few difficulties to be overcome to bring our microsheaves into some precise relation with objects of interest to Langlands geometers.

-One problem is that we are forced to work over the Novikov field $\Lambda$, while the sheaves of true interest live over $\mathbb{C}$.
+One problem is that we are forced to work over the Novikov field $\Lambda$, whereas geometric Langlands is typically formulated over $\mathbb{C}$.
 As usual in mirror symmetry \cite{Kontsevich-Soibelman}, one should either prove convergence of holomorphic disk counts, or formulate some version of the geometric Langlands correspondence appropriate to the nonarchimedean coefficients $\Lambda$.

-Another difficulty is that the Hecke correspondence involves $T^*C$, which is not quite hyperk\"ahler.
-We will need a version of Theorem \ref{thm: solomon-verbitsky} appropriate to this setup; as we have seen in the remarks concluding Section \ref{sec: hk}, this is also desirable for other reasons.

-In order to work in a context where Floer theory is well defined, we restrict to the stable locus and assume there are no corresponding semistables.
-This introduces more difficulties.
-In particular, the locus of stable Higgs bundles is not preserved by the Hecke correspondences.
+Another pressing issue is the fact that, in order to work in a context where Floer theory is well defined, we restrict to the stable locus and assume there are no corresponding semistables.
+However, the locus of stable Higgs bundles is not preserved by the Hecke correspondences.
 One can microlocalize and restrict the Hecke correspondences to the stable locus, but it is not clear how the resulting algebra action is related to the original.
 Additionally, the discrete data $d$ -- which we fixed to avoid strictly semistable Higgs bundles -- is not preserved by the Hecke correspondences.
 One could restrict to the part of the Hecke algebra which preserves $d$, but would have to provide geometric representatives for generators of this algebra.

 More ambitiously, one could try and work with or around the symplectic singularities; see \cite{Manolescu-Woodward, Daemi-Fukaya} for some ideas in this direction in a similar setting.

 Other difficulties arise because Floer theory is, at present, only defined for smooth Lagrangians.
 In particular, without further constructions, we are restricted to studying smooth Hitchin fibers, and, to check the Hecke eigen-ness Floer theoretically, we would need to provide smooth representatives for Hecke algebra elements.
 We hope that further developments around Lagrangian skeleta may help in this regard.